-International Student and Scholar Services (ISSS), located in the Student Life Center, fosters the education and development of nonimmigrant students and scholars to enable them to achieve their academic and professional goals and objectives.
+International Student and Scholar Services (ISSS) fosters the education and development of nonimmigrant students and scholars to enable them to achieve their academic and professional goals and objectives.
 ISSS provides advice, counseling, and advocacy regarding immigration, cross-cultural, and personal matters.
 ISSS supports an environment conducive to international education and intercultural awareness via educational, social, and cross-cultural programs.